martiiiina/ML4Science/README.md

    - Coherence
 - The extracted dataset variant (minimum duration or frequency band)

-1. Select the extracted dataset
+1. Select the extracted dataset in the desired classification script (rf_classifier.py, svm_classifier.py, xgb_classifier.py)
-- Modify the dataset filename according to the parameterization you want to use:
+- Modify the dataset filename according to the parameterization you want to use (line 19):
    - ATM datasets (different bin / duration parameters):
    ```python
       df = pd.read_csv("atm_dataset_20.csv")